-At least 15 killed in Damascus church bombing attack, dozens wounded
+At least 20 killed in Damascus church bombing attack, dozens wounded

 The blast in Dweil’a on the outskirts of Syria’s capital was carried out as people were praying inside the Mar Elias Church.

-A suicide bomber in Syria has carried out an attack inside a church filled with people, killing at least 15 people and wounding dozens more, according to the Syria Civil Defence and security officials.
+A suicide bomber in Syria has carried out an attack inside a church filled with people, killing at least 20 people and wounding dozens more, according to the Syria’s Ministry of Health and security officials.

 The explosion in Dweil’a on the outskirts of Damascus took place as people were praying during mass inside the Mar Elias Church on Sunday.